Semi-Commercial and Mixed-Use Finance

 Semi-Commercial Mortgage UK

-Semi-commercial property — buildings combining both commercial and residential elements — sits between mainstream residential and pure commercial lending.
+Semi-commercial property, buildings combining both commercial and residential elements, sits between mainstream residential and pure commercial lending.
 A shop with a flat above, an office converted to include apartments, a pub with letting rooms: each presents a blended risk profile that high-street lenders often decline and specialist lenders actively seek.
-Platinum Global Bridging Finance arranges semi-commercial mortgages and mixed-use finance from £150,000 to £150m+ across the UK.
+Platinum Global Bridging Finance arranges semi-commercial mortgages and mixed-use finance from £250,000 to £150m+ across the UK, through a panel of over 100 lenders.
 No broker fee on facilities of £500,000 or above.

 What Is Semi-Commercial Property?